isyangshu/Surgformer/README.md

   year={2024}
 }
 ```
 This code is available for non-commercial academic purposes.
-If you have any question, feel free to email [Shu YANG](yangshu@connect.ust.hk) and [Yihui WANG](ywangrm@connect.ust.hk).
+If you have any question, feel free to email [Shu YANG](syangcw@connect.ust.hk).
-# Surgformer